6 Tips to Create the Best Product and Service Update Emails

 4 Pay attention to communicating the benefits to create product service update emails

-See how they have divided the product update email into various sections communicating the benefits in a precise and clear way.
+See how they have divided the product update email into various sections, communicating the benefits in a precise and transparent way.

 5 Include interactive elements to accelerate engagement

-All-text emails are usually boring and dull.
-However, when it comes to visually engaging emails, they have the ability to generate more user interest.
-Do you know adding videos in emails can increase your click-through rates by 300%?
+All-text emails are usually dull.
+However, when it comes to visually engaging emails, they can generate more user interest.
+Do you know adding videos to emails can increase your click-through rates by 300%?
 So, if you wish to accelerate your subscriber engagement, incorporating interactive elements in your product email update is the key.
-Interactive elements include GIFs, videos, collapsible menus, sliders, and accordions to name a few.
+To name a few, interactive elements include GIFs, videos, collapsible menus, sliders, and accordions.

 With the help of these elements, you can visually inform your customers how your product or service works.
-Simply put, you can entice them to check your latest update by showing them how it works.
-See how Nest makes good use of video to demonstrate their new smoke alarm to the subscriber base.
+You can entice them to check your latest update by showing them how it works.
+See how Nest uses video to demonstrate their new smoke alarm to the subscriber base.

 6 Ask customers to try their hands on the beta release to create product service update emails

-Businesses use beta releases to test products and tools that are in their development stage and are yet to be released officially.
-You can do the same with your new product and service and get first-hand experience of how customers are going to perceive it.
-Begin by asking a small number of customers to test your product and then gradually increase the number of beta testers to reach an optimal figure.
+Businesses use beta releases to test products and tools in their development stage and are yet to be released officially.
+You can do the same with your new product and service and get first-hand experience of how customers will perceive it.
+Begin by asking a few customers to test your product and then gradually increase the number of beta testers to reach an optimal figure.

-Also, make sure you send such emails only to your genuinely interested subscribers.
-It would help you get useful feedback.
+Also, ensure you only send such emails to your genuinely interested subscribers.
+It would help you get helpful feedback.
 Here’s how Mailchimp does it by giving early access to its users for their new website builder.

 Wrap up

-Product and service email updates are all about communicating directly with your customer base and informing them about the benefits that come with each update.
-From illustrating how your subscribers can get started with the new update to let them know more about the update with a blog post link, there are a lot of ways to ace your product and service email updates.
+Product and service email updates are all about communicating directly with your customer base and informing them about the benefits of each update.
+From illustrating how your subscribers can get started with the new update to let them know more about the update with a blog post link, there are many ways to ace your product and service email updates.

-So, make use of the above-mentioned tips and tricks and see how you unleash your creative self while creating such emails that generate user interest and engagement, all at once.
+So, make use of the tips as mentioned earlier and tricks and see how you unleash your creative self while creating such emails that generate user interest and engagement, all at once.

 Author Bio